krithiga7/covid-19-tracker-/README.md

 2. CUSTOMER

 FUNCTIONAL REQUIREMENTS:
- Additional information on covid 19 are given in read more Each side navigation icons has its own specific contents Vaccinated and non vaccinated are also mentioned with the percentage(%)
+ Additional information on covid 19 is given in read more.
+Each side navigation icon has its specific contents.
+Vaccinated and non-vaccinated are also mentioned with the percentage(%).
-Vaccine: 1st  and 2nd dose are vaccinated by 54.9% of the people in india currently Affected people of covid 19 are differentiated by active ,confirmed , deceased, recovered.
-Total number of people vaccinated doses are also administrated The tabular column referred here is mentioned the number of people affected by covid 19 are differentiated by state wise  and differentiated  by active,conformed, deceased,recovered.
+Vaccine: 1st  and 2nd doses are vaccinated by 54.9% of the people in india currently Affected people of covid 19 are differentiated by active ,confirmed,deceased,recovered. the total number of people vaccinated doses are also administrated The tabular column referred here is mentioned the number of people affected by covid 19 are differentiated by state wise  and differentiated  by active,conformed, deceased,recovered.
 Indian map mentioned here indicates the states with coloured effects mention the covid affected and delivers contents of states.
 The site shows the increase and decrease in the economic changes during covid period.